Tuesday, December 30th, 2008

-Robert F. McDowell, 80, a resident of rural Avilla, died at 10 p. m. on Thursday, December 11, 2008, at the family residence in Green Township following an extended illness.
+Robert W. Lepper, 81, a resident of rural Kimmell, died at 7:55 p. m. on Friday, December 26, 2008, at his residence following an illness of nearly three years.

-In addition to his parents, he was preceded in death by two sisters Pauline Clark and Marceil Scott.
+In addition to his parents, he was preceded in death by a sister Florence Rogers; and a brother James Lepper.

-To leave a condolence for the family in Mr. McDowell’s memory, please click on “Condolences” below. . .
+To leave an online condolence for the family in Mr. Lepper’s memory, please click on “Condolences” below. . .